Capital City Service: Collaborations with other football hooligan gangs

+Over the next ten years there was collaborations at Hibernian games in Scotland against Hearts, Rangers, Celtic and Aberdeen whilst in England for Oldham games versus Leeds, Spurs, Aston Villa, Huddersfield, both Manchester United and City as well as a cup game against Bolton in 1993.
+At this fixture twenty of the CCS made the trip which was a fifth of the combined firm's total.
+Upon arrival in Bolton the police intercepted this mixed mob of hooligans and began the process of bodysearching them, the weaponry offloaded by the Hibs boys was considered both numerous and awesome by their hosts.
+The mob was sent back to Manchester where they fought with Manchester United hooligans in a city centre bar.
+The Oldham-Hibs crew eventually made it back through to Bolton after pressganging a bus driver and after the game they clashed with Boltons mob.
+When Hibernian played Bolton in a friendly fixture in 2009 some of the Hibs boys lodged with the FYC the night before the game and a small crew of Oldham boys went along to the game the next day.

 Other law & order issues

 Over the years accusations of a range of criminal activity not linked to football has been levelled towards the CCS as a whole as well as individuals within it.
 The police have been quoted in the Scottish press as stating the gang (or its members) have carried out or are responsible for organising armed robberies, shoplifting sprees, street muggings, housebreakings, protection rackets, extortion, drug dealing and murders as well as continuous public order offences around night life in pubs and clubs.
 This led to their inclusion in a Home Office Affairs Committee investigation into football hooligan gangs activity in the UK in the early 1990s.